iandraves/betiq/README.md

 # theoddsapi
-A wrapper for The Odds API.
+An unofficial SDK for The Odds API.